ymunemasa/data-tutorials/tutorials/hortonworks/hdp-2.5/learning-spark-with-zeppelin/tutorial.md

 ---
-layout: tutorial
 title: Learning Spark with Zeppelin
-tutorial-id: 365
+id: 365
-tutorial-series: Spark
-tutorial-version: hdp-2.5.0
+platform: hdp-2.5.0
-intro-page: true
-components: [ spark, zeppelin ]
+components: [spark, zeppelin]
 ---

 In this tutorial, we will introduce the basic concepts of Apache Spark DataFrames in a hands-on lab.